Policies and Procedures

-If you would like to give the Dorse LEP feedback either a compliment or a complaint, please do contact Kathryn Hill in the first instance.
+If you would like to give the Dorset LEP feedback either a compliment or a complaint, please contact Kathryn Hill in the first instance.

-If you are not satisfied with your response you can find the procedure for formal feedcback here.
+If you are not satisfied with your response you can find the procedure for formal feedback here.

 Formal Request for LEP Support